-A smooth trend curve that has been superimposed on a scatterplot can be a useful aid to interpretation.
+A smooth trend curve that has been superimposed on a scatterplot, as in Figure 5.7, can be a useful aid to interpretation.
 When the data appear to scatter about a simple mathematical curve, the curve-fitting methods that are discussed in other sections can be used to obtain a 'best-fit' or regression line or curve to pass through the points.